Weitere Aktivitäten / Further Activities / 更多活动

 25 March 2021 (online): Astrid Klein "Sumozhe: Die Darstellung eines Tanzdramas aus Kucha (6.–7.
 Jh.)"

-Goethe-Institut Villa Kamogawa, Kyoto
+Goethe-Institut Villa Kamogawa, Kyoto, Japan

 18 December 2020 (online): Monika Zin "Buddyjskie malowidła ścienne z rejonu Kuča na Północnym Jedwabnym Szlaku [Buddhist Wall Paintings from the Kuča Area on the Northern Silk Road]"

-Polnische Akademie der Wissenschaften, Instytut Kultur Śródziemnomorskich i Orientalnych (IKŚiO PAN), Warszawa
+Polish Academy of Sciences, Instytut Kultur Śródziemnomorskich i Orientalnych (IKŚiO PAN), Warszawa

 5 December 2020: Satomi Hiyama 檜山智美 "Saiiki Hokudo no Bukkyo sekkutsu hekiga ni egakareta Shitenno to sono kenzoku no zuzo 西域北道の仏教石窟壁画に描かれた四天王とその図像 [Iconography of the Four Heavenly Kings and Their Attendants in the Wall Paintings of Buddhist Cave Temples along the Northern Silk Road]"